How do you ensure your business site is secure?

-Business security should be high on the list of those who have assets to protect whether they be physical such as goods, staff or immaterial; sensitive computerised files.
+Business security should be high on the list of those who have assets to protect whether they be physical such as goods, staff, or immaterial; sensitive computerised files.

 It is worth looking at the potential monetary loss.
-For instance, do you sell products?
+For instance; Do you sell products?
 How much is that stock worth?
 What impact would that have on your business?

 Additionally, not only does a good security system act as a theft deterrent, but it can also be used in the event of a health and safety issue or for controlling access to restricted areas.
 It is also important to note that should the unthinkable happen, you have done all you can to either prevent the occurrence or be able to provide images should they be needed.

 A good security system should: